Isuzu Australia Limited: Covid-19 Frequently Asked Questions

-There is a range of measures in place designed to boost the economy and keep businesses ticking along.
-All businesses, including sole traders and small-to-medium business owners, can find financial support from the various stimulus packages laid out.
+A range of measures are currently in place, designed to boost the economy and keep businesses ticking along.
+All businesses, including sole traders and small-to-medium business owners, can find financial support from various stimulus packages.
 To find out what’s applicable for you, click here.

-To make use of this stimulus package measure, do check out the ongoing Isuzu Trucks Takeaway Truck promotion on the Ready-to-Work range.
-See here for an example on how the increased Instant Asset Write-Off threshold can help you save in your new truck purchase.
+Check out Isuzu Trucks ongoing promotions on its ever-reliable Ready-to-Work range, and see here for an example on how the increased instant asset write-off threshold can help you save in your new truck purchase.

-For more information on the stimulus package, read here.
+*For more information on this stimulus measure, click here.